isomerpages/moe-queenstownsec/pages/School Booklist.md

 #### Secondary 1

-* Sec 1 Booklist to be confirm
+* Sec 1 to be confirm

 #### Secondary 2